CharlieMcGoldrick/synaptic-surge/README.md

 #### Sprint 3+ Features ####

-- More information on biohacking - to fulfil the ongoing business goal; 'Educate users about Biohacking'
+- More information on biohacking - to fulfil the ongoing business goal; *Educate users about Biohacking*
-  1. Nutrition and Diet: Biohackers pay close attention to what they consume, and often experiment with different diets (such as ketogenic, paleo, or intermittent fasting) to see how they affect health and performance.
+  1. Nutrition and Diet: Biohackers pay close attention to what they consume, and often experiment with different diets (such as ketogenic, paleo, or intermittent fasting) to see how they affect health and performance
   2. Exercise and Physical Activity: Biohackers often use specific exercise regimens to improve physical and mental health.
-This can range from traditional workout routines to more cutting-edge approaches like high-intensity interval training (HIIT) or electrical muscle stimulation.
+This can range from traditional workout routines to more cutting-edge approaches like high-intensity interval training (HIIT) or electrical muscle stimulation
-  3. Sleep Optimization: Many biohackers focus on improving both the quantity and quality of their sleep, often using various tracking devices to monitor their sleep patterns and make necessary adjustments.
+  3. Sleep Optimization: Many biohackers focus on improving both the quantity and quality of their sleep, often using various tracking devices to monitor their sleep patterns and make necessary adjustments
-  4. Meditation and Mindfulness: This includes practices that improve mental health and reduce stress, such as mindfulness exercises, breathing techniques, and various forms of meditation.
+  4. Meditation and Mindfulness: This includes practices that improve mental health and reduce stress, such as mindfulness exercises, breathing techniques, and various forms of meditation
-  5. Technology: Biohackers often use wearable technology to track various health metrics (like heart rate variability or sleep patterns) and make data-informed decisions about their lifestyle changes.
+  5. Technology: Biohackers often use wearable technology to track various health metrics (like heart rate variability or sleep patterns) and make data-informed decisions about their lifestyle changes
   6. Genetic and Microbiome Testing: Some biohackers use genetic testing to understand their genetic predispositions and make lifestyle changes accordingly.
-Similarly, microbiome testing can provide information about gut health, which is increasingly recognized as a significant factor in overall health.
+Similarly, microbiome testing can provide information about gut health, which is increasingly recognized as a significant factor in overall health
-  7. Environmental Design: This can involve optimizing personal living and working spaces to support health and well-being, such as using standing desks, optimizing light for circadian rhythms, or using air purifiers to improve air quality.
+  7. Environmental Design: This can involve optimizing personal living and working spaces to support health and well-being, such as using standing desks, optimizing light for circadian rhythms, or using air purifiers to improve air quality
-- Forum - to fulfil 'Ability to converse with other users and experts'
+- Forum - to fulfil *Ability to converse with other users and experts*
-- Advanced Search - to fulfil 'Ability to search by specific requirement e.g. Mood, Depression, Sleep, etc'
+- Advanced Search - to fulfil *Ability to search by specific requirement e.g. Mood, Depression, Sleep, etc*
-- Advanced Form - to fulfil 'Individual form choice so users get the specific information they want'
+- Advanced Form - to fulfil *Individual form choice so users get the specific information they want*
-- Podcasts - to fulfil 'Anecdotal evidence from users'
+- Podcasts - to fulfil *Anecdotal evidence from users*

 #### Sprint 3+ Requirement Types ####